Be at Newark International Airport at least 3.5 hours before departure for the security and check-in procedures.

 BLR Tracker p.
 3 – Mythologies & Philosophies, Greek & Roman Gods.

-This morning proceed to the Ben Gurion Airport at Tel Aviv for the return flights to Boston via Frankfurt.
+Proceed to the Ben Gurion Airport at Tel Aviv for the nonstop return flight to Newark.